MarielJHoepelman/fetch_rewards/README.md

 ## Assumptions

-Asssuming that users, payers and their relationships already exist in database; and that authentication and authorization has been already handled by the system, this api only deals with an abstraction of the points related transactions.
+Assuming that users, payers and their relationships already exist in database; and that authentication and authorization has been already handled by the system, this api only deals with an abstraction of the points related transactions.

 ## Usage